 - Complimentary Hilton Honours Silver membership.

-- Complimentary 1 night stay at one of 110 Hilton hotels in Asia Pacific.
-The full list is rather limited though and in Singapore includes only the Hilton Garden Inn in Little India.
+- Complimentary 1 night stay at selected Hilton hotels in Asia Pacific.
+The full list is rather limited though, however in Singapore cardholders are now also able to select the Hilton Singapore and Conrad Singapore (not yet added to the list).

 - 7% discount on ChangiWiFi overseas Wi-Fi router rental (see T&Cs page 15 for discount codes).